 In this sense, the United Nations elaborated 17 sustainable development goals (SDGs) to be achieved by 2030.
 They include plans to eliminate poverty, hunger and inequality, improve health, education and working conditions, and strive for sustainable cities and responsible production.

 At Barco, we guide our sustainability strategy by the UN SDGs and we encourage and support all organizations to become more sustainable.

 When it comes to Gen Z, the data is even more categoric.
 A study by WeSpire found that Gen-Z is ‘the first generation to prioritize purpose over salary´.

 Young generations are also changing higher education and shifting the business focus towards a more holistic view based on the triple bottom line - profit, people and planet.

 Responsible and ethical leadership are significant issues for MBA participants, according to Tomorrow’s MBA, an annual survey by consultancy CarringtonCrisp, cited in Financial Times.
 In its latest study, 70% of respondents mentioned ethical leadership as the most important to business education teaching and research, followed by diversity and equality (67%).

-Virtual teaching and training can support inclusive and equitable quality education, promote lifelong learning opportunities for all and help improve gender balance.
+Virtual teaching and training can support inclusive and equitable quality education, promote lifelong learning opportunities and improve gender balance.

-Moreover, from the environmental perspective, going virtual will essentially cut travelling, significantly lowering an organization's carbon footprint.
-Hence it can fully support the efforts to combat climate change and its impact.
+From the environmental perspective, going virtual will essentially cut travelling, significantly lowering an organization's carbon footprint, supporting the efforts to combat climate change and its impact.

-Our virtual teaching and training solution, Barco weConnect can help you fulfill your sustainability objectives and be part of the solution to some of the world´s most pressing issues, while attracting bright, young talent and giving you a competitive edge in a globalized and digital world.
+Our virtual teaching and training solution, Barco weConnect can help you fulfill your sustainability objectives and become part of the solution to some of the world´s most pressing issues, while attracting bright, forward-looking talent.